How to Decorate Bare Walls

 Check out this vintage gallery wall by 7ArtPrints.

-Kicking the “artwork” option up a notch, gallery walls are a fun and creative way to fill tons of wall space.
+Gallery walls are a fun and creative way to fill tons of space.
 It’s best to lay out all your pieces on the floor (or in PowerPoint using rectangles) first.
 Start with your central focal point (the biggest piece) and fan out from there.
-The gaps between pieces should be pretty even, about 2”- 3” apart.
-And feel free to incorporate other items like mirrors, plants, clocks, and sconces!
+The gaps between pieces should be even and not too big, about 2”- 3” apart for small/medium pieces, and 3”-6” for medium-large(r) pieces.
+Try incorporating other items like mirrors, plants, clocks, and sconces!
 You can use thrifted frames to keep costs down, but try stick to three colours/materials max to maintain a cohesive look.

 Alternatively, you can opt for a monochromatic grid for a more modern, streamlined look.